 Skip to content

-Door closer size is not a cosmetic decision.
+Door hinge size is not a cosmetic decision.
 It’s structural.

 If the hinge is undersized, the door feels heavy, closes inconsistently, and wears out faster.
 If it’s oversized without reason, you’re adding cost and overengineering the opening.
-So the right size is always about alignment — door weight, height, traffic level, and code requirements.
+The right size comes down to four factors: door height, door weight, traffic level, and code requirements.

 In Waterson’s case, “size” refers to the hinge template dimension — 4"x4", 4.5"x4.5", 5"x5", or 6"x6".